dsg-innosource/foreflow-docs/tables-properties.md

 - **Edit Existing Records** &mdash; This toggle gives you the ability to chose between whether a user is entering new data or editing data that already exists in the system

-- **Allow Multiple Insert** &mdash; This toggle lets you offer the power of the _Has Many_ relationship, to your end-users, at their discretion, on a record by record level.
+- **Allow Multiple Insert** &mdash; This toggle lets you offer the power of _Has Many_ relationships, to your end-users, at their discretion, on a record by record level.

 - **Fields in Section** &mdash; This "Drag and Drop" design box, in conjunction with the _Available Columns_ list, gives you the ability to select, order and arrange the columns you want to show to the end-users of this form.